Save prep time by peeling and dicing the potatoes while the leeks are cooking in the second step.

 - 4 cups chicken broth (or vegetable broth for vegetarian option)

-- 2 lbs potatoes, peeled, diced into 1/2 inch pieces
+- 2 pounds potatoes (Yukon gold or Russet), peeled, diced into 1/2-inch pieces

 - 1/4 cup chopped fresh parsley

-- Tabasco sauce or other red chili sauce
+- Sprinkle of Tabasco sauce or other red chili sauce